getcarina/getcarina.com/_reference/2016-10-31-carina-cli.md

 ```

 #### Flags
-Command-line flags take higher precedence over environment variables or profiles.
+Command-line flags take higher precedence over environment variables and profiles.

-Use the `--cloud` flag to explicitly specify the cloud type: public, private.
-For a limited period of time,
+Use the `--cloud` flag to explicitly specify the cloud type: `public` or `private`.
-the original Carina beta can be specified by using `--cloud make-swarm`.
+For a limited period of time, you can specify the original Carina beta by using `--cloud make-swarm`.

-**Public Cloud**
+When you specify `--cloud public`, you use the following flags:
 * `--username`
 * `--apikey`

-**Private Cloud**
+When you specify `--cloud private`, you use the following flags:
 * `--username`
 * `--password`
 * `--auth-endpoint`